 The Digital Forensic Kiosk is used to extract the contents from various evidence sources such as mobile phones, storage media, and other devices.
 The Kiosk is a self-service platform for officers to easily retrieve and analyse information from digital devices.
 They are designed specifically for non-technical users and will assist officers to scan for possible evidence based on the type of case or data.

 We are also in the midst of developing DIGEST, a Digital Evidence Search Tool, which aims to automate the forensic processing of voluminous data, to complement the Forensic Kiosk.
-DIGEST aims to automate the forensic processing of voluminous data.
 The system works by ingesting the data required to be examined.
 Once the data has been processed, the officer is notified and will be able to access DIGEST at any time to review the data via a user-friendly interface and generate a customised report.